C-Level Leadership in the Age of AI | Medium & LinkedIn Essay Series | BAI Europe

 The Certainty Trap

-The opening move.
 This piece names the specific profile most at risk — not the fearful executive, but the confident one.
 Expertise that has calcified into certainty is exactly what AI exposes.
+Sets up the inner work that follows.

 The Art of the Irreversible Decision